 The function of women in the church has been a concern of mine for literally decades now.
 Through my own journey I have struggled to find my place, been personally attacked by those with opposing views, and found great delight in exercising my gifts that would be considered “male” gifts by many in the church.

-I have at times reluctantly called myself an biblical egalitarian for lack of a better term.
-It took me many years to come to the point where I would even consider calling myself a biblical egalitarian and I’m still not 100% there.
+For a long time I was reluctant to call myself an biblical egalitarian.
 I am not completely convinced in my own mind that the egalitarian view is the correct view.
 But there is much about it that I think is right and Biblical.
 I do now call myself a conservative Biblical egalitarian since I think it best describes my views.

-I am, however, fully convinced that the complementarian view as currently promoted by groups such as the Council for Biblical Manhood and Womanhood (CBMW) and The Gospel Coalition, when taken to its full and logical conclusion, has far more problems.
-In fact, I really don’t think what they are promoting is complementarianism.
-It is authoritarianism and traditional hierarchy.
+I am, however, fully convinced that the complementarian view as currently promoted by groups such as the Council for Biblical Manhood and Womanhood (CBMW) and The Gospel Coalition (and, previously, Vision Forum), when taken to its full and logical conclusion, has far more problems that cannot be explained from the Scriptures.

-You see, I do think that men and women complement each other.
-And so I find it frustrating that CBMW has taken a term and made it into something that goes far beyond the Scriptures.
-So while I do believe men and women complement each other, I do not want to call myself a complementarian because of how that term is being used by people I have some legitimate differences of opinion with.
+I do think that men and women complement each other and so I find it frustrating that CBMW has taken a term and made it into something that goes far beyond the Scriptures.
+So while I do believe men and women complement each other, I do not call myself a complementarian.

 - Women can’t teach but a teacher and speaker to mixed groups like Elisabeth Elliot is revered in most of these circles.